I bet you’re wondering how you can pitch journalists to ensure your startup gets in the headlines.

 The takeaway is clear:

 Before you send a finished piece, ask for feedback and collaboration from your target journalists.
-Do this at least for your top three target publications–usually big names like HuffPo or TechCrunch.
+Do this for at least your top three target publications–usually big names like HuffPo or TechCrunch.

 2. Exclusive research